gusutabopb/imongo/README.rst

 -------------

 1. This fork is updated for compatibility with new version of Jupyter NoteBook.
-2. The logging file is now created at a different location for easy debugging.
+2. The log file is now created at a different location for easy debugging.
+3. Some Syntax Errors are reflected normally.
+4. NoteBook/Lab/Console mode work well.
+5. Some Formatting is lost in this process (As of this commit).

 How to install
 --------------